 • A.M.
 Good — Was the founder and owner of Carter’s Little Liver Pills.
 He lived on the corner of Beach Road and Ocean Avenue.

-• William C. Reick — The president and city editor of the New York Herald in the late 1800s owned a large house on Ocean Avenue.
+• William C. Reick — The president and city editor of the New York Herald in the late 1800s, he owned a large house on Ocean Avenue.
 He really ran the newspaper for owner James Gordon Bennett Jr., who was better known for his yachting and world travels.
-Reick was also owner the New York Sun and part owner of the New York Times.
+Reick also owned the New York Sun and was part owner of the New York Times.
 Educated at Harvard, he died in 1924.

 • John Barrymore — The famous and flamboyant stage/screen actor summered in town on Rivervdale Avenue.
 One rumor: he popped so many champagne corks at his house the roof needed to be replaced.

-• Eddie Condone — The outstanding jazz musician of his age, he owned a large home on Ocean Avenue during the post-World War II years.
+• Eddie Condon — The outstanding jazz musician of his age, he owned a large home on Ocean Avenue during the post-World War II years.
 For over 20 years, his NYC jazz club was a “music mecca.”
+He died in 1973.

 • Henry L. Stimson — Was the U.S. Secretary of War under President William Taft (1911-1913), Secretary of State under President Herbert Hoover (1929-1933) and Secretary of War under Presidents Franklin Roosevelt and Harry Truman (1940-1945).
 The ultimate “Washington wise man” lived on Ocean Avenue.